khalid-hussain/shaheen/chap19.md

 "No. What I have come to tell you is that the court of Loja has sentenced Rabia and Angela to be burned alive and if you want, you can save them."

-Badr Bin Mughira and Bashir Bin Hassan would at times be looking at each other and then at Abu Dawood.
+Badr bin Mughira and Bashir Bin Hassan would at times be looking at each other and then at Abu Dawood.
 Their glances were saying that Abu Dawood is lying.
 He has brought a new trap for them but their heart was saying 'what if this news is true?'
 In their sight Abu Dawood was the meanest person ever but despite this